GDxU/ypilot/README-yp.md

 # YPilot Language

 YPilot's game rules and maps are described in a simple English-like language, described in this document.
 Files written in this language normally have the extension `.yp`.
 A `.yp` file contains a sequence of statements.
-Statements can be adjective definitions, noun definitions, or rules.
+Statements can be adjective definitions, noun definitions, rules, or uses of other `.yp` files.
 A `.yp` file may also contain comments anywhere (including within statements).
 Comments start with a `#` character and continue until the end of the line.
 Comments are treated as whitespace.
 For the most part, any amount of whitespace is treated the same as a single space character, but there are a few situations where line breaks are significant.

 ## Adjective definitions